STLNFTART/Arduino/README.md

    ```
    The generator now walks the entire tree recursively so nested files and
    directories are captured in the exported tables, ensuring downstream reports
    always reflect the latest changes.
-The output includes a trailing `./`
+The output now begins with a leading `./`
    summary row that aggregates the total file count and byte size for a quick
    top-level sanity check.